 NetLogo has extensive documentation and tutorials.
 It also comes with the Models Library, a large collection of pre-written simulations that can be used and modified.
 These simulations address content areas in the natural and social sciences including biology and medicine, physics and chemistry, mathematics and computer science, and economics and social psychology.
 Several model-based inquiry curricula using NetLogo are available and more are under development.

 NetLogo can also power a classroom participatory-simulation tool called HubNet.
 Through the use of networked computers or handheld devices such as Texas Instruments graphing calculators, each student can control an agent in a simulation.
 Follow this link for more information.

 NetLogo is the next generation of the series of multi-agent modeling languages including StarLogo and StarLogoT.
 NetLogo runs on the Java virtual machine, so it works on all major platforms (Mac, Windows, Linux, et al).
-It is run as a standalone application.
-Models and HubNet activities can be run as Java applets in a web browser.
+It is run as a desktop application.
 Command line operation is also supported.